 The evidence is consistent with a small number of criminal cartel cases.
-Over the period 2000 to July 2012 the DPP instituted four prosecutions on the foot of a reference from the Competition Authority, while the Competition Authority took two cartel cases (Table 6).
+Over the period 2000 to 2011 the DPP instituted four prosecutions on the foot of a reference from the Competition Authority, while the Competition Authority took two cartel cases (Table 6).
 These prosecutions are concentrated in the period 2003-2008.
 The pattern is consistent with the build-up of resources in terms of staff which reached a plateau of between 54 and 58 persons between 2005-2008 (Table 4).
 However, there were no criminal prosecutions taken after 2008, while the two that were taken in 2008 both resulted in acquittals (Table 7).
 Furthermore, there is a lag between the referral of the case to the DPP and the resulting prosecution.
-Hence, prosecutions taken in 2008 by the DPP reflect work done by the Competition Authority earlier.
+Hence prosecutions taken in 2008 by the DPP reflect work done by the Competition Authority earlier.
 Seen in this context there appears to have been a considerable decline in cartel enforcement by the Competition Authority after 2008 measured in terms of prosecutions.
-The decline in resources and the use of temporary senior appointments is likely to be part of the explanation.
-With permanent senior appointments being made in 2011, the receipt of four new cartel immunity applications in 2011 (Competition Authority, 2012, p.
-19), increased enforcement activity and the recently announced additional enforcement resources, cartel prosecutions are likely to resume.
+The decline in resources and the use of temporary senior appointments are likely to be part of the explanation.
+With permanent senior appointments being made in 2011, the receipt of four cartel immunity applications in 2011 (Competition Authority, 2012, p.
+19) and the issue of resources currently being examined, cartel prosecutions are likely to increase in the near future.

 Year Cartel Proceedings

-Cases Initiated by the Cases Initiated

-DPP on Foot of by the

-Reference by the Competition Authority
+Cases initiated by the DPP on foot of reference by the Competition Authority Cases initiated by the Competition Authority

-Competition Authority

 2000 0 Estuary Oil

 2001 0 0

 2002 0 0

 2003 0 Drogheda Grain/IFA

 2004 Heating Oil 0

 2005 0 0

 2006 Irish Ford Dealers Association 0

 2007 Citroen Dealers Association 0

 2008 Mayo Waste Irish Rail/Hedge Cutting Contract

 2009 0 0

 2010 0 0

 2011 0 0

-2012 (July) 0 0

-Table 6: Criminal Proceedings, Competition Act, DPP and Competition Authority, Frequency, 2000-2011
+Table 6: Criminal Proceedings, Competition Act, DPP & Competition Authority, Frequency, 2000-2011

-Note: Cases dated by when legal proceedings initiated or case first heard in Court.
+Notes: Cases dated by when legal proceedings initiated or case first heard in Court.
 Cases referred to the DPP are typically cases that are brought by way of indictment; while the Competition Authority brings summary prosecutions.